mseminatore/TeslaJS/README.md

-allVehicles() | return information and option data for all vehicles allVehiclesAsync() | same as above but returns a Promise getModel(vehicle) | returns the Tesla model as a string from vehicle object getpaintColor(vehicle) | returns the paint color as a string from vehicle object
+allVehicles() | return information and option data for all vehicles allVehiclesAsync() | same as above but returns a Promise getModel(vehicle) | returns the Tesla model as a string from vehicle object getPaintColor(vehicle) | returns the paint color as a string from vehicle object

 **NodeJS Callback (nodeback) style API calls for a given vehicle id**